ruairikeane11/project3-tictactoe/README.md

 ### General Testing

-- Throughout the development of this project I constantly ran the game in the terminal to see how the game functioned.
+- Throughout the development of this project I constantly ran the game in the terminal to see how the game functioned and if there was any errors in the code.

 - This meant I could easily try out new methods and change existing code if necessary.